For quite some time now, the debate over shared vs. managed WordPress hosting has been heating up in the WordPress community.

-I think all of your FAQs related to shared vs managed WordPress hosting is answered here.
+I think all of your FAQs related to shared vs. managed WordPress hosting are answered here.

-I hope you have learned good enough about shared vs managed WordPress hosting.
-If you are thinking of launching your first website online, you should have proper knowledge about shared vs managed WordPress hosting.
+I hope you have learned well enough about shared vs. managed WordPress hosting.
+If you are thinking of launching your first website online, you should have proper knowledge about shared vs. managed WordPress hosting.

-Because if you don’t know the fact of shared vs managed WordPress hosting, you may end up costing some big unnecessary investment.
+If you don’t know the facts of shared vs. managed WordPress hosting, you may end up costing some big unnecessary investment.